exasol/import-export-udf-common-scala/doc/development/developer_guide.md

 ;clean;coverage;test;it:test;coverageReport
 ```

-## Checking the dependency updates
+## Checking the Dependency Updates

 It is important to keep the dependencies up to date.